Ai Weiwei: Disturbing the Peace (Laoma Tihua)

 Ai Weiwei studio production Laoma Tihua is a documentary of an incident during Tan Zuoren's trial on 12 August 2009.
 Tan Zuoren was charged with "inciting subversion of state power".
-Chengdu police detained witnessed during the trial of the civil rights advocate, which is an obstruction of justice and violence.
+Chengdu police detained witnesses during the trial of the civil rights advocate, which is an obstruction of justice and violence.
 Tan Zuoren was charged as a result of his research and questioning regarding the 5.12 Wenchuan students' casualties and the corruption resulting poor building construction.
 Tan Zuoren was sentenced to five years of prison.